kwabenaOwusu/CPRs-/README.md

-# Effects of cooperation and different characteristics of Marine Protected Areas on a simulated artisanal fishery
+# Agent-Based Model to investigate the effects of cooperation and different characteristics of Marine Protected Areas on a simulated artisanal fishery

 > ## NOTE
 The model is coded in python.
 It generates an output folder named **simulation_output** in your working directory, which contains a video of the simulation (**simulation_video.mp4**), data of the catch, and biomass dynamics of the fishermen (**simulation_data.csv**), and snapshots of each time step of the simulation.